FelixLeChat/HackWesternSnake3D/README.md

 # Hack Western Snake 3D

-Remotelly control a 3D snake game in a LED cube
+Remotely control a 3D snake game in a LED cube